 07 February – Additional Notes

-EXODUS 13 – Misguided Dedication
+EXODUS 13 – MISGUIDED DEDICATION

 As with many things in life, I now know that when it comes to allowing the Creator God to lead, my woolly ideas (based on my own definition of “dedication”) were misguided.
 For one thing, when Mary and Joseph brought Jesus into the Temple courts to be dedicated, the prophecy over Him included a sword that would piece Mary’s soul.[c]
-But if this is the case, why would anyone want to trust their children into the hand of the Creator God?
+But if this is the case, why would anyone want to trust their children into the hands of the Creator God?

 “On that day tell your son, ‘I do this because of what the Lord did for me when I came out of Egypt.’” [v8]

 But there are three parties involved in a dedication ceremony.
-While the above is my hope for my children, their Maker assigns responsibility to them.
-Their own freewill choices are paramount for affecting their destiny.
+While the above is my hope for my children, their Maker assigns outwardly-responsibly spirituality to them.
+Their own freewill choices (given in their original design as human images of God) are paramount for affecting their destiny.
 Likewise, the Creator God’s choice over their future is fundamentally important.[e]
-I had to submit, for example, to the Creator God’s choices over the destiny of our son, when He took Mike from us and we experienced first-hand the same sword that pierced Mary’s soul.
+I had to submit, for example, to the Creator God’s choices over the destiny of our son, when He took Mike from us and we experienced first-hand the same sword that had once pierced Mary’s soul.
+So, at a time when bitter grief set in (like a sort of unforeseen Black Swan that flew in and settled unexpectedly in the dark), we could feel well within our rights to reject the Creator God after our child died.
+But it was precisely in that moment that we needed to revisit our act of dedication, and the implications of someone “belonging” to Him. [v12]

-The yeast and the bread in today’s chapter, belongs to an entire side of the diamond – the Jewish side of our Maker’s refection.
-Any suggestions that I can give you, are likely to come from guessing.
-But I can draw aside with you today, to talk about the “…sign on your hand and a reminder on your forehead that this law of the Lord is to be on your lips…” [v9,16] This is important because “God’s solid foundation stands firm, sealed with this inscription: ‘The Lord knows those who are his,’ and, ‘Everyone who confesses the Name of the Lord must turn away from wickedness.’”[g]
+The yeast and the bread in today’s chapter, belongs to an entire side of the diamond – the Hebrew side of our Maker’s refection.
+Any suggestions that I can give you are likely to come from guessing.
+But I can draw aside with you today, to talk about the “…sign on your hand and a reminder on your forehead that this law of the Lord is to be on your lips…” [v9,16] This is important because “God’s solid foundation stands firm, sealed with this inscription: ‘The Lord knows those who are his,’ and, ‘Everyone who confesses the Name of the Lord must turn away from wickedness.’”[h]

 While we may think that these stories are simply about the ancient past – relating only to the Jewish people sticking to their laws and regulations, their commemorative days and Jewish traditions – they’re puzzle pieces for us.
 The script is “prophetic”, which means: God’s word about Himself to the people that He made in His own image to be like Him.
 But because He transcends time and space, so too is His Word transcendent.

 In other words, the Creator God’s Word isn’t restricted in any way, or limited to the receiver’s age or background.
 His Word can straddle time and culture so that He relates to any of us today.
 Our job is to dig through His word, then unpack and sincerely apply (within the context of the whole of His Word) as much as we are faithfully able to do.
-Therefore, I think it’s worth noting that, in our future, the Creator God will know who is sealed on their forehead as “servants of our God”[h], and which people don’t have any sign of God on them.[i]
+Therefore, I think it’s worth noting that, in our future, the Creator God will know who is sealed on their forehead as “servants of our God”[i], and which people don’t have any sign of God on them.[j]

 I want to be sealed because the script shows that the alternative is dire!
 But this seal doesn’t come from a priest with “holy water” at a modern dedication ceremony.
 Instead the seal on my forehead, and the forehead of my children, is the same “sign” that’s mentioned in today’s chapter i.e. a reminder that the ordinances of the Lord is to be on my lips.
 And why would I have His ordinances of my lips?
 Well, it’s because He brought me out of my own private slavery by His Mighty Hand. [v9]